 Join us in congratulating our partner Kaitlin Corey, who’s been selected for The Daily Record’s 2023 Leaders in Law honor.
 Leaders in Law recognizes outstanding lawyers and judges across Maryland who are serving businesses, clients, and individuals and making our communities stronger.
-The awards celebration will be held on April 25.
-Continue reading
+The awards celebration was held on April 25.

 Kaitlin Corey Joins ITS Maryland Board as Special Advisor